Opponent process: Cone opponent mechanisms are encoded in the retina

+Other mammals such as cats also have three cell types denoted as X (magno), Y (parvo), and W (konio).
+The W type is beyond most doubt homologous to the primate K type.
+There are some subtle differences between the M and X types as well as the Y and P types to make the correspondence unclear.

 Advantage

-Transmitting information in opponent channel color space is advantageous over transmitting it in LMS color space ("raw" signals from each cone type).
+Transmitting information in opponent-channel color space could be advantageous over transmitting it in LMS color space ("raw" signals from each cone type).
 There is some overlap in the wavelengths of light to which the three types of cones (L for long-wave, M for medium-wave, and S for short-wave light) respond, so it is more efficient for the visual system (from a perspective of dynamic range) to record differences between the responses of cones, rather than each type of cone's individual response.

+Hurvich and Jameson argues that the use of opponent-channel color space would increase color contrast, making the information easier to process by later stages of vision.

 Color blindness

 Color blindness can be classified by the cone cell that is affected (protan, deutan, tritan) or by the opponent channel that is affected (red–green or blue–yellow).
-In either case, the channel can be either inactive (in the case of dichromacy) or have a lower dynamic range (in the case of anomalous trichromacy).
+In either case, the channel can either be inactive (in the case of dichromacy) or have a lower dynamic range (in the case of anomalous trichromacy).
 For example, individuals with deuteranopia see little difference between the red and green unique hues.

 History

 Johann Wolfgang von Goethe first studied the physiological effect of opposed colors in his Theory of Colours in 1810.
 Goethe arranged his color wheel symmetrically "for the colours diametrically opposed to each other in this diagram are those which reciprocally evoke each other in the eye.
 Thus, yellow demands purple; orange, blue; red, green; and vice versa: Thus again all intermediate gradations reciprocally evoke each other."

 Ewald Hering proposed opponent color theory in 1892.
 He thought that the colors red, yellow, green, and blue are special in that any other color can be described as a mix of them, and that they exist in opposite pairs.
-That is, either red or green is perceived and never greenish-red: Even though yellow is a mixture of red and green in the RGB color theory, the eye does not perceive it as such.
+That is, either red or green is perceived and never greenish-red: Even though yellow is a mixture of red and green in the RGB color theory, humans do not perceive it as such.

 Hering's new theory ran counter to the prevailing Young–Helmholtz theory (trichromatic theory), first proposed by Thomas Young in 1802 and developed by Hermann von Helmholtz in 1850.
 The two theories seemed irreconcilable until 1925 when Erwin Schrödinger was able to reconcile the two theories and show that they can be complementary.